 7:35 am – 1:42 pm

-Can we expect any changes to the 2020-2021 school year calendar?
-There will be one additional professional development day added to the calendar for each grade level of instruction.
-On these days, there will be no remote instructional delivery.
+Can we expect any additional changes to the 2020-2021 school year calendar?
+We plan to stay true to the school calendar.
 Due to the manner in which the calendar was built, we are not anticipating any additional instructional days being added later in the school year.

 How can I learn more about the Hybrid program?
-We realize there are, and will be, many questions about the hybrid model that our students and families still have.
 Families can expect communication from their principals about specific schedules and additional details in orienting families.
-To help you get a better sense of the student experience in the hybrid model, we have some short videos to hear from the principals about what students can expect upon our return.
+To help you get a better sense of the student experience in the hybrid model, the short videos below were created in October for families to hear from the principals about what students can expect upon our return.